pawelgrzybek/pawelgrzybek.com/content/posts/2022-04-04-whats-new-in-ecmascript-2022.md

 ## The .at() method on all the built-in indexables

 [This proposal](https://github.com/tc39/proposal-relative-indexing-method) allows us to do negative indexing on arrays, strings and typed arrays, similarly to how we can do it in other languages like Python.
-Currently, the only way to access the last element of an `arr` is `arr[arr.length - 1]`.
+Currently, the <s>only</s> most popular method to access the last element of an `arr` is `arr[arr.length - 1]`.
 With this new proposal, we can do better.

 ```js
 const fruits = ["pawel", "dan", "pedro"];